carzacc/flutter_stratis_plugin/README.md

 This plugins will allow a Flutter Desktop Linux app (ran with root privileges with `sudo` on X.Org) to interact with the Stratis daemon.

+## Dependencies

+DBus (with the headers for development purposes), Stratis, Flutter SDK with support for desktop development.
+More details will be provided later.

+## Building the

 This plugin is supposed to be built using the `Makefile` by runnning

 ~~~